Regulus343/Identify/readme.md

 Add the following to the `commands` array in `app/Console/Kernel.php`:

-	'Regulus\Identify\Commands\Install',
+	\Regulus\Identify\Commands\Install::class,
-	'Regulus\Identify\Commands\CreateUser',
+	\Regulus\Identify\Commands\CreateUser::class,

 Then run the following command:

 	php artisan identify:install

 Identify will now be installed.
 This includes all necessary DB migrations, DB seeding, and config publishing.
 The config file that is published is `auth.php` and will overwrite Laravel 5's default auth configuration.
-The default table names are prefixed with `auth_`, but you may alter the users table name (from which the other table names are derived) by adding a `--table` option to the install line:
+The default table names are prefixed with `auth_`, but you may alter the tables prefix by adding a `--tables-prefix` option to the install line:

-	php artisan identify:install --table=users
+	php artisan identify:install --tables-prefix=

-	php artisan identify:install --table=identify_users
+	php artisan identify:install --tables-prefix=identify_

 The former example will remove the prefix from all of the table names, so you will get `users`, `roles`, etc. The latter example will change the default table prefix of `auth_` to `identify_` so your table names will be `identify_users`, `identify_roles`, etc.